 Principal Investigator: Anne Wright, National Park Service Submerged Resource Center

 During World War II (WWII), Guam was a strategic military location for both the United States and Japan.
 In July 1944, U.S. troops invaded and secured the Japanese-held island.
-There has not been a comprehensive inventory of the submerged resources related to the invasion, but evidence suggests there is likely a significant amount of WWII-related cultural resources on the seafloor near the landing beaches of Asan and Agat (now units of the War in the Pacific National Historical Park).
+There has not been a comprehensive inventory of the submerged resources related to the invasion, but evidence suggests there is likely a significant amount of WWII-related cultural resources on the seafloor near the landing beaches of Asan and Agat (now units of War in the Pacific National Historical Park).
 This research team will use autonomous underwater and remotely operated vehicles and divers to identify, map, and document submerged resources related to the invasion (e.g., shipwrecks, aircraft, amphibious vehicles, and artillery).
-They will also assess war-related impacts on the coast, seafloor, and barrier coral reef to determine if damage to the reefs affected the island’s ecosystem and coastal vulnerability.
+They will also assess war-related impacts on the coast, seafloor, and barrier coral reef to investigate how damage to the reef may have impacted the island’s ecosystem and coastal vulnerability.
 This project will further our understanding of one of the most significant invasions of the WWII Pacific theater as well as how it may have shaped the natural environment in the area today.

 Principal Investigator: Adam Skarke, Mississippi State University